Booth Champions

 • Multiple Troops – Household with girls from more than one troop must work with each troop’s TCC for inventory calculations and funds due if girls are working on a Cookie Stand together.
 Cookie sales through the Digital Cookie app are not transferable between girls in different troops, so be cognizant of how cookie sales occur at stands.

-• All general cookie booth guidelines as pertaining to etiquette, setup, teardown and COVID restriction policies must be followed at Cookie Stands.
+• All general cookie booth guidelines as pertaining to etiquette, setup, and teardown policies must be followed at Cookie Stands.

 Milk and Cookies Break